yumauri/gotenberg-js-client/README.md

 - HTML and Markdown conversions using Google Chrome headless
 - Office conversions (.txt, .rtf, .docx, .doc, .odt, .pptx, .ppt, .odp and so on) using [unoconv](https://github.com/dagwieers/unoconv)
-- Assets: send your header, footer, images, fonts, stylesheets and so on for converting your HTML and Markdown to beaufitul PDFs!
+- Assets: send your header, footer, images, fonts, stylesheets and so on for converting your HTML and Markdown to beautiful PDFs!
 - Easily interact with the API using [Go](https://github.com/thecodingmachine/gotenberg-go-client) and [PHP](https://github.com/thecodingmachine/gotenberg-php-client) libraries (and now - JavaScript too ;)

 ## Install